kstad21/cogs199/HIV/README.md

 #### r_C-G (Transition rate between C and G): `0.971`
 #### r_C-T (Transition rate between C and T): `9.934`
 #### r_G-T (Transition rate between G and T): `1.000`
-- These frequencies were pulled from the FAVITES paper, which used parameters inferred by IQ-TREE [(Moshiri et al., 2019)](https://academic.oup.com/bioinformatics/article/35/11/1852/5161084).
+- These frequencies and transition rates were pulled from the FAVITES paper, which used parameters inferred by IQ-TREE [(Moshiri et al., 2019)](https://academic.oup.com/bioinformatics/article/35/11/1852/5161084).
 #### alpha: `0.405`
 - The shape parameter of Gamma model of rate heterogeneity.
 - We pull substitution probabilities from a Gamma distribution.
 An alpha of < 1 tells us that there is a lot of variance between substitution sites.